Eon Productions: List of Bond films

-Other production companies were responsible for the Bond productions Casino Royale (1954), Casino Royale (1967) and Never Say Never Again (1983); the first is a one-hour TV film produced for an anthology series and the others are feature films produced for the cinema.
+Other production companies were responsible for the Bond productions Casino Royale (1967) and Never Say Never Again (1983).
 Never Say Never Again is a remake of Thunderball.

 Other film productions

-Since its first film, Dr. No in 1962, Eon has made seven non-Bond films.
+Since its first film, Dr. No in 1962, Eon has made eight non-Bond films.
 Saltzman and Broccoli produced other films separately: Broccoli produced the film Chitty Chitty Bang Bang, based on a book by Ian Fleming; Saltzman produced several non-Bond films during this time including The Ipcress File and Battle of Britain.

 Other non-Bond projects from either 1963 or 1964 – The Marriage Game written by Terry Southern and to have been directed by Peter Yates and The Pass Beyond Kashmir based on the novel by Berkely Mather – did not go into production.

 In 2008, Eon signed a deal with Columbia Pictures to develop fifteen thrillers and family films outside the Bond franchise, with budgets of up to $80 million (£40 million).
 The company hopes the move will allow more British writers to establish themselves in the United States.

 Eon Productions produced the adaptation of Mark Burnell's first book in the Stephanie Patrick series, titled The Rhythm Section.
 Starring Blake Lively and directed by Reed Morano, and distributed by Paramount Pictures.
 The film was released on 31 January 2020.

 The non-Bond films produced by Eon Productions are: